beannayak/GTKExchangeRateDisplay/README.md

   1. Display exchange rate of current day.
   2. Converts date from AD to BS(Bikram Sambat).
   3. Has an inbuilt simple calculator.

+A. All required shared libraries and binaries for this program to run in windows is located in "Windows Binary" folder.
+B. Can be compiled in Linux as :
+    gcc currencyconverterGUI.c `pkg-config gtk+-3.0 --cflags` `pkg-config gtk+-3.0 --libs`